jessimic/tech-portfolio/docs/outreach.md

 <img src="./assets/IMG_0105.jpg" width="60%" Jessie presenting at the Conference for Undergraduate Women in Physics>

 ## Teaching and Mentoring
-* Research Mentor for 1 Graduate and 6 Undergraduate Students
+* Research Mentor for 2 Graduate and 8 Undergraduate Students
     - When: May 2019 - present
     - Where: Virtual, Tufts University (Medford, MA), Michigan State University (East Lansing, MI)
     - What: Define projects for students from various backgrounds & experience to improve neutrino experiments.
 Met weekly to regularly check on their progress, answer questions, and be available for mentoring.
-Supported student’s growth through encouraging talks (4) & other undergraduate research programs (4).
+Supported student’s growth through encouraging talks, posters, & other undergraduate research programs.
 * IAIFI Summer School Tutorial
     - When: August 2024
     - Where: Institute for Artificial Intelligence and Fundamental Interactions at Massachusetts Institute for Technology